Karura Forest: A Sweet Escape

 Activities

 You can walk, jog, walk your dog, ride bikes, plant trees, and play tennis.
 The forest is also a hub for bird watching.
-Karura forest is perfect when you need to take some time out for a walk or exercise or go on a picnic date.
+Karura Forest is perfect when you need to take some time out for a walk or exercise or go on a picnic date.

 Karura Forest